 Below are a list of things to be aware of when searching for a puppy.
-This will help tremendously to prevent being scammed.
+This doesn't help weed out puppy mills or backyard breeders, just ensuring you don't get scammed.

 2. PICTURES.
 Ask for a picture of the puppy with a specific item.
 A piece of paper with your name and the date, a TV remote, or even a gallon of milk!
-Scammers will steal pictures of puppies off other breeder’s websites along with wording as well.
+Scammers will steal pictures of puppies off other breeder’s websites or social media.
 By having them take a picture of the puppy with a specific item, it helps prove they actually have the puppy.
 If they can't provide additional pictures, WALK AWAY!

 3. GOOGLE—Do a Google search of the breeder or kennel to see if anything negative comes up.
 You can also copy and paste a section of wording from their website into the search bar.
 This might bring up another legitimate website they plagiarized from.